Marvenlee/cheviot-project/docs/build.md

 Open a terminal application on the PC, for example Minicom on Linux.
 Within the terminal application select the USB FTDI as the serial port.

 ```
     $ sudo minicom -D /dev/ttyUSB0
 ```

+In Minicon's serial port settings set the baud rate to 115200, 8 bits, no parity, 1 stop bit (8N1) and disable software and hardware flow control.
+In addition in the Terminal settings set the Backspace key to send the 'DEL' character.

 Insert the SD-Card that was flashed with the image in the earlier steps and power on the Raspberry Pi.
 After several seconds debug logs appear on the terminal followed by